tasitlabs/readme/README.md

 ### Notes

 The code for our [website](https://tasit.io) is on [GitLab](https://gitlab.com/tasit) and it's private, at least for now.
-The codebases for the Tasit SDK and the Tasit mobile apps are public and live here on GitHub.
+The codebases for Tasit and the Tasit mobile apps are public and live here on GitHub.